rafael-santiago/tulip/doc/MANUAL.md

 In fact this kind of notation is quite old.
 In my formal studies, with my first teacher, I used a book from ``1966`` written by a man called ``Fernando Azevedo``.
-This book was rather known by people here called "seresteiros", a kind of bohemians signers which produced a significant collection of Brasilians popular Songs, however, nowadays everyone tends to take it as a little bit old fashioned, specially when talking about harmonies.
+This book was rather known by people here called "seresteiros", a kind of bohemians signers which produced a significant collection of Brasilian popular Songs, however, nowadays everyone tends to take it as a little bit old fashioned, specially when talking about harmonies.
 Even so I could learned important things related with the basics of the guitar playing from this *papyrus* and even today I use these learnings.